okviz/okviz.github.io/_docs/smart-filter-pro/options/labels/show-labels.md

 **Default value:** On

-This option affects only visuals in Dropdown mode in horizontal orientation and if a label must be displayed above every filter field, like it happens with Observer mode.
+This option only affects visuals in Dropdown mode with horizontal orientation.
+If enabled, a label is displayed above every filter field, like it happens with Observer mode.

 <todo>Screenshot</todo>